-It never caught on during the covid pandemic, but pooled testing was considered because it could reduce the number of tests needed and save time (Mandavilli, 2020).
-Pooled testing was used successfully by the United States military during WWII to test men for syphilis (Dorfman, 1943).
+Pooled testing is in the news because it can be used with covid-19 samples (Mandavilli, 2020).
+The basic idea, however, is quite general and pooled testing was, in fact, used by the United States military during WWII to test men for syphilis (Dorfman, 1943).

 The logic of pooled testing is straightforward.
-A university, for example, could take saliva or nasal swab samples from each student and test them individually or it could combine a part of each sample from several people into a single group and test the pooled sample.
-If it is negative, then all of the individuals in the combined pool are negative and we have saved on testing every person in that group.
+A university, for example, could take saliva or nasal swab samples from each student and test them individually or it could combine parts of each sample into groups (say, five or ten) and test the pooled sample.
+If it is negative, then all of the individuals in that group are negative and we have saved on testing every person in that group.
 If the pooled sample is positive, then individual tests would be performed on the reserved parts of each individual's sample to determine exactly who is infected.